hemkeshkantawala11/Zeotap-Weather/server/readMeBackend.md

 - Displays weather data and icons on a React frontend.
 - Generates daily rollouts for each city.
 - Alerts based on weather conditions.
+- Includes an alert seeder file to initialize alerts based on predefined conditions.

 ## Technologies Used
 - **Backend**: Node.js, Express.js, Mongoose